The Broken Food System of America

 Verse of the Day: Romans 6:23

 I think we all have seen a massive change in the food system of America.
 Most people are sicker, bigger, and malnourished than ever before.
 I have a few posts on the importance of gardening, now let’s dive deeper into this topic.
-I will go over some of the added synthetic chemicals in our food and also alternatives you can do at home!
+I will discuss some of the synthetic chemicals added to our food.
+I will also share alternatives you can make at home!

 As we know, the food system is so broken in this country.
 Much of the food available in the U.S. has been stripped, sweetened, and become artificial.
 Our bodies were not meant to process this type of “food” and even some of it our bodies don’t recognize.
 Pirate diseases like scurvy are coming back into the picture, especially those who are on GLP-1 medications.
-It’s crazy to me that instead of promoting healthier food and fixing the food system, which can help with better overall health and weight loss, synthetic chemicals and medications are promoted instead as a “quick fix”.
+It’s crazy to me.
+Instead of promoting healthier food and fixing the food system, the focus is on synthetic chemicals.
+This approach overlooks how improving our food can help with better overall health and weight loss.
+The reliance on medications as a “quick fix” is concerning.

-We live in a very fast-paced world, where convince foods become the normal thing and home cooking is deemed “too much” work.
+We live in a very fast-paced world.
+Convenience foods have become the norm.
+Home cooking is deemed “too much” work.
 It is common in America to see people truly not value where their food comes from.
 From my personal perspective, it is pure laziness.
 Granted we all live busy lives, but baby steps can make a massive difference in our diets.
 We just need to put the time in.

 Roughly 55%-70% of the caloric intake from an average American diet is from ultra-processed foods.
 When you sit back and look at the whole picture, that’s absolutely insane!
-Constantly consuming these foods increases risks of cancer, diabetes, obesity, high blood pressure, mental health disorders, cortisol level spikes, heart attacks, etc.
+Constantly consuming these foods increases risks of cancer and diabetes.
+It also leads to obesity, high blood pressure, and mental health disorders.
+Additionally, it causes cortisol level spikes and heart attacks, etc.

 Food is fuel for the body; it becomes what you feed it.

 In the late 19th century, flour became highly processed.
 By separating the parts of the wheat, flour became more shelf stable and affordable.
-Separating the germ and bran of the wheat during the milling process makes the all-purpose flour less nutrient dense compared to whole wheat flour.
+The germ and bran are removed during the milling process.
+This separation makes the all-purpose flour less nutrient dense compared to whole wheat flour.
 Wheat was supposed to be eaten together, not separated for the best nutritional value.
-All-purpose flour is low in fiber, and this can contribute to rapid blood sugar spikes, weight gain, inflammation, and digestive issues.
-It’s crazy to think about this and knowing that all-purpose flour is in so many things we eat on a daily basis.
+All-purpose flour is low in fiber.
+This can contribute to rapid blood sugar spikes.
+It can also lead to weight gain, inflammation, and digestive issues.
+It’s crazy that all-purpose flour is so prevalent in our diet.
+We consume it in many things we eat on a daily basis.

 One major problem in the American food system is synthetic ingredients that aren’t even close to being natural.
 These are deemed to be cheaper to make compared to a natural source.
-The FDA lists a lot of these ingredients as “safe” even though in reality they should NEVER be introduced to our body to begin with.
+The FDA lists a lot of these ingredients as “safe.”
+In reality, they should NEVER be introduced to our body to begin with.
 Here are just a few examples:

 Artificial food dyes have been in the American diet for a very long time.
 Food dye is used to enhance the visual appearance of foods we eat.
 Many of these artificial dyes have been linked to organ damage, behavioral problems in children, and cancer.
 In April 2025, the FDA finally announced they would be phasing out all petroleum based artificial dyes from the American food supply by the end of 2026.
 These dyes include Red No. 40, Yellow No. 5, Blue No. 1, Blue No. 2, Green No. 3.
 The FDA also announced they will push to eliminate the use of Orange B and Orange Red 2.
 This is a massive step in the right direction, and I hope the FDA follows through with a complete ban on synthetic dyes!